ThrunGroup/BanditPAM-python/README.md

 If you are using a virtualenv, please ensure that you are able to run `python --version` and `pip --version` from your virtualenv.
-There are known issues with virtualenvs on Mac, unrelated to this work (for example, openssl errors that manifest with errors like `cannot import name md5`).
+There are known issues with virtualenvs on Mac OSX, unrelated to this work (for example, openssl errors that manifest with errors like `cannot import name md5`).
 See https://stackoverflow.com/questions/59123154/importerror-cannot-import-name-md5